Rod Stewart: Personal life

 Stewart has admitted to taking cocaine in the past.

 A car collector, Stewart owns one of the 400 Ferrari Enzos.
 In 1982, Stewart was car-jacked on Los Angeles' Sunset Boulevard while he was parking his $50,000 Porsche.
 The car was subsequently recovered.
 In March 2022, Stewart and others personally filled in some potholes on the country lane near his Essex residence, claiming that an ambulance had burst a tyre and his Ferrari could not get through.
 Dominic Zaria, one of Stewart's neighbours, praised the singer's action and said the lane had "a massive crack" and could be dangerous when it was dark and wet.
 In response, the county council cautioned that potholes should be reported and repaired by professionals, adding residents making their own repairs "could become liable for any problems or accidents".

 In September 2002, Stewart's son Sean was sentenced to three months in jail and required to pay compensation and attend anger management, drug and alcohol treatment courses for attacking a man outside a restaurant in Los Angeles.

-Rod Stewart was appointed Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours for services to music.
+Stewart was appointed Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours for services to music.
 At his investiture in July 2007, at Buckingham Palace, Stewart commented: "It's a marvellous occasion.
 We're the only country in the world to honour the common man."
 He was knighted in the 2016 Birthday Honours for "services to music and charity".

 Stewart was estimated to have a fortune of £215 million in the Sunday Times Rich List of 2021, making him the 12th wealthiest person in the British music industry.
 He lives with his wife in the Grade II listed Durrington House, a £4.65 million property in Essex.
 During his time in California, he was previously the owner of the modernist Wave House, said to have inspired Sydney Opera House.

 In February 2023, it was announced that Stewart had paid for a day's worth of MRI scans for patients at Princess Alexandra Hospital in Harlow in order to aid in reducing waiting lists.